lucee/lucee-docs/docs/04.guides/13.Various/29.installation-installer-documentation/08.lucee-security/01.preparing-your-server-linux/page.md

 ServerTokens Prod

 Setting this attribute to simply "Prod" will cause apache to only report "Apache", and not include the version number or installed modules such as PHP or Perl.
-The attacker will simply have to guess - which increases your change of detecting intrusion attempts.
+The attacker will simply have to guess - which increases your chance of detecting intrusion attempts.

 ### Additional Suggestions ###

 * Run SSH on a non-standard port (instead of default port 22 where it's easy to find)

-* Leave SELinux enabled and create rules to allow Railo to function through it.
+* Leave SELinux enabled and create rules to allow Lucee to function through it.
 SELinux is complex, so if needed security consulting firms that specialize in secure CF deployments can be contracted to assist with this process.